gnprice/pysh/README.md

    The local `_` is set to the line with its newline removed.
 Each produced value has a newline appended before printing, except that `None` converts to no output rather than to a blank line.

+ * *(Some analogue / better version of `perl -ne '...
+END { ... }'`?
+   Or maybe you just take that outside the pipeline, enjoying the fact it's the same program inside and out.
+Example below.)*

+Several options modify the handling of input and output:

  * With `-0`, the "line" terminator for `-l` is a null byte, rather than newline.
 Implies `-l`.